-Consider the case in Fig. 15.3b which is similar to Fig. 15.3a but with an external phase modulator placed at the output of the laser.
+Consider the case in Fig. 15.2b that is similar to that in Fig. 15.2a but with an external phase modulator placed at the output of the laser.
 The modulator is driven by a single RF tone at a "high" frequency (higher than the data bandwidth, to be specified later).
-The optical field at the input to the fiber is then
+The optical field at the input to the fiber is then where a is the phase modulation index and $f_0 = \omega_0/2\pi$ is the RF modulation frequency.
+Following a similar procedure as in the last section, the output signal intensity is